Fabrics Explained

 How We Sell Fabric

-Most of our fabrics are sold in 3 metre pieces.
-That’s enough for:
+Most of our fabrics are now sold by the metre.

-If you order more than one 3 metre piece of the same fabric, we’ll send it as one continuous length where possible, cut straight from the roll (unless the listing clearly says they are pre-cut).
+If you order more than one metre of the same fabric, we’ll send it as one continuous length wherever possible, cut directly from the roll.

 _____________________